cherlanelin/Unsupervised-Learning-on-U.S.-Weather-Prediction-Accuray/README.md

 2. Smooth FPCA on B-spline Non-parametric Regression
 3. Clustering

-From this R files execultion, 3 more CSV files will be generated:
+From this R files execultion, 3 more CSV files will be generated to save the output of the real application:

 1. mindiff_day1_nona.csv: The date list with collected temperature difference data.
 2. mindiff_state1_nona.csv: The unsmoothed raw data of daily absoluted temperature difference of 50 U.S. states.